enspiral-dev-academy/tdc-rails/week02/slice08/pass01/README.md

 require 'rails_helper'

-RSpec.feature "Login", type: :feature do scenario 'user can complete and submit the login form' do
+RSpec.feature "Login", type: :feature do scenario 'user can log in' do
     visit login_path

     fill_in 'Email', with: "joe@mama.com"